DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: DSAC

-\textbf{Security Analysis} Since DSAC leverages probability, the security analysis of DSAC is based on probability theory.
+Since DSAC leverages probability, the security analysis of DSAC is based on probability theory.
 In order to guarantee DSAC's security, this paper demonstrates the worst attack pattern and proves its security against the worst attack pattern.

-\textbf{Theorem.} \textit{DSAC can guarantee its security against double-sided uniform weight pattern, where a victim row is sandwiched in between two aggressor rows \cite{frigo2020trrespass} and all the incoming rows have uniformly distributed weights.}
+\textbf{Theorem.} \textit{DSAC can guarantee its security against double-sided uniform weight pattern, where a victim row is positioned in between two aggressor rows \cite{frigo2020trrespass} and all the incoming rows have uniformly distributed weights.}

 \textbf{Lemma 1.} \textit{Double-sided uniform weight pattern is the worst pattern to DSAC.}